 Is it possible to graduate in four years?

 Yes.
 Most of our programs are designed so that you can finish your general education and major coursework in four years.

 Do you have a Study Abroad Program?

 Yes.
-We are affiliated with Jesuit programs in Tokyo, Iberoamericana, Mexico, Florence, Rome, Madrid, Beijing, Chile, the Philippines and Oxford.
-The Office of Student Enrichment Programs Office assists students in researching and applying to accredited study abroad programs in other locations.
+The USF Center for Global Education is affiliated with Jesuit programs in Tokyo, Iberoamericana, Mexico, Florence, Rome, Madrid, Beijing, Chile, the Philippines and Oxford.

 How many students attend USF?